yonixw/MangaPrinter/README.md

 ## ⚠ Warning

 Always test with a small printing sample, as there are many configurations (or even bugs) that may cause issues with the printing results.
+And as written in the [LICENCE](https://github.com/yonixw/MangaPrinter/blob/master/LICENSE) file, this repo provide no warrenty and provided "AS IS".

 ## The process being explained with videos: